madfish-solutions/quipuswap-core-v2/test.md

      - ✅ should fail if not dex core is trying to divest tez;
      - ✅ should fail if tez store have not enough TEZ on contract's balance;
-     - ✅ should fail if voter have not enough TEZ on his contract's balance;
+     - ✅ should fail if user have not enough TEZ on his contract's balance;
      - ✅ should divest tez for alice;
      - ✅ should divest tez for carol - 1;
      - ✅ should divest tez for carol - 2.